 The learner will:

-- Student copies of Handout One: Do You Agree or Disagree?
+- copies of the handout below Do You Agree or Disagree?

-Give the learners a copy of Handout One: Do You Agree or Disagree?
-Each student fills it out by circling how strongly he or she personally feels about each statement.
+Give the learners a copy of the handout below Do You Agree or Disagree?
+Each learner circles how strongly they feel about each statement.
 (They fill out the second half of the paper later.)

-Have students move back to their seats and circle how they feel about each statement (bottom half of the paper) after hearing the different points of view.
+After discussing each, have them circle how they feel about each statement now (bottom half of the paper) after hearing the different points of view.
 Reflect on the process.
-Ask the students if the discussions clarified their thinking or changed their point of view.
+Ask whether the discussions clarified their thinking or changed their point of view.

 Ask the learners how promises relate to trustworthiness.
 Discuss.
 (Example: Trustworthiness means keeping a promise, or doing what you say you'll do.)